percentchunk/CompetitonRocketOfDoomAndDespair/README.md

 # CompetitonRocketOfDoomAndDespair

 This project is a competition rocket for the 2027 American Rocketry Challenge.
-It is designed to carry two eggs, use two different body-tube diameters, reach about 800 feet, and stay under the 650 g liftoff limit.
+It is designed to carry two eggs, use two different body tube diameters, reach about 800 feet, and stay under the 650 g liftoff limit.

 ## Overview

 The rocket uses a larger LOC upper airframe for the payload and a smaller LOC lower airframe for the booster.
 A transition connects the two sections.

-Unlike projects that are mostly CAD-based, this rocket will be developed mainly through **physical building, weighing, testing, and flight tuning**.
+Unlike projects that are mostly CAD based, this rocket will be developed mainly through **physical building, weighing, testing, and flight tuning**.
 OpenRocket is being used as a starting point, but the final design will depend on the real mass, fit, balance, and performance of the finished parts.
+Im consideiring giving it a paint job but it needs to be my team colors.

+I am keeping the motor different as I just used one as a place holder, and will update the readme once I get my parts.

 ## Main Features